 The sun was beginning to sink below the horizon as Bronson craned round a tree, staring at Paulo's caravan through binoculars.
 "All clear," he reported.
 "No sign of any hydrants, Linda."

-, Bron," Linda corrected him.
+"That's tyrants, Bron," Linda corrected him.

 Bronson looked up at her, irritated.
 "Hydrants, tyrants, who cares?
 I just wanna kick some gypsy butt!"